Leads cool off while the team is busy elsewhere

 Built for service businesses that feel the drag in the follow-through

 The bottleneck is usually already visible.
-Good inquiries wait too long, the calendar gets protected by hand, and intake or internal handoff details keep getting rebuilt.
+Good inquiries wait too long after hours, the calendar gets protected by hand, and intake or internal handoff details keep getting rebuilt.

 A missed call, web form, or after-hours message sits too long because the next step still depends on someone checking the inbox at the right time.